RKSouth/south-notes/README.md

 24. The next step is to make suer we don't create two users with the same username, in order to do this we can use specific errors from apollo

-25. Now, time for validation -create a util folder
+25. Now, time for validation -create a util folder containing validators.js create validators for if username, if email, if password - then export it to the users resolvers file.
+Make sure you de-structure it and then call this function: const {valid, errors } = validateRegisterInput( username, email, password, confirmPassword
+                 )
+            if(!valid){
+                throw new UserInputError('Errors', {errors});
+            }